Latest News From D Block Metals

 D Block Metals takes our responsibility seriously for the environment, our employees, our local community, and the global community.
 Since we began operation in January 2012, we have fully supported the position of the Responsible Business Alliance (RBA); formerly EICC (Electronic Industry Citizenship Coalition), the Global e-Sustainability Initiative (GeSI), and the Tantalum-Niobium International Study Center (TIC)

-To promote and ensure the exclusive use of conflict-free tantalum, D Block Metals commits to:
+To promote and ensure the exclusive use of responsibly sourced tantalum, D Block Metals commits to:

 - Strictly adhering to the guidelines set forth in the Dodd-Frank Act as well as Regulation (EU) 2017/821 as they directly influence our policies concerning conflict minerals and their sources.